 Bible passage: 1 Thessalonians 4:13-5:11

-You will need: a large sheet of paper; felt-tip pens
+You will need: battery-operated tea lights; a large battery-operated candle

 Ask the children these questions, encouraging everyone to take turns to contribute:

 - What is your favourite part of this story?

 - What surprised you about it?

 - How do you feel about Jesus returning?

 - What other questions would you like to ask?